ParkinsonLab/Architect/README.md

 Please make sure that you have downloaded the Architect-specific database available at http://compsysbio.org/projects/Architect/Database/.
 Following the first run of Architect, this folder and its contents will be modified; please be mindful of possible complications due to size requirements when you decide where to store this folder.
 (I have found this database to end up taking up a little over 1 GB of space following the first run of Architect.)

+###On which system do you intend to run Architect?

-In addition, when Architect was built, it was in many ways optimized for use by a supercomputer.
+When Architect was built, it was in many ways optimized for use by a supercomputer.
 This, in particular, concerns the scripts used for running the individual tools and model reconstruction.
 Architect was tested using the Niagara supercomputer based at the University of Toronto.
 If this is not your use case but you are using another supercomputer which uses the SLURM job scheduler, please make any necessary modifications that are specific to your system to the following:

 - Template scripts for each tool under scripts/individual_enzyme_annotation
 - TEMPLATE_run_reconstruction.sh under scripts/model_reconstruction